tomheyden/StockPricePrediction/README.md

 # StockPricePrediction
-In this project we try to predict stock prices using twitter sentiment analysis.
+In this project we try to predict stock prices using twitter sentiment analysis!